9 Maintenance Goals to Improve Your Business’ Bottom Line

 The SMART method can be used to great effect in maximizing energy efficiency and, therefore, ensuring cost savings as a result of clear maintenance planning.
 If you’re business wants to focus on sustainability, start by setting a goal to reduce energy consumption by 10 percent within six months

 How to achieve this goal: Start by installing sensors on assets to monitor energy usage by explicitly focusing on higher consumption areas.
-Success can be measured each month by tracking reductions in usage.
+You can measure success each month by tracking reductions in usage.

 The goal is easy to achieve with the combination of inexpensive sensor technology and team collaboration to identify inefficiencies in the process.
 If your company meets the target goal within six months, then your business can focus on other continuous improvements related to decreasing energy use in the work environment.

-Another maintenance goal that’s crucial for those in charge of asset management involves making the switch from mostly reactive to proactive maintenance.
+Another crucial maintenance goal involves switching from mostly reactive to proactive maintenance.
 That’s because reducing reactive maintenance and increasing proactive maintenance improves an asset’s reliability and lifespan and supports a company’s operational efficiency.
 And all of this can be achievable with the proper maintenance planning, resource allocation and team training.

 How to achieve this goal: Let’s look at the example of a company that hopes to achieve a ratio of 80 percent proactive maintenance to 20 percent reactive maintenance within six months.
 Achieving this goal will involve scheduling regular maintenance inspections, using data from those inspections to predict potential problems and prioritizing the most important repairs.
 Teams will then need to monitor activity records to measure their progress.

-The goal of prioritizing interdepartmental communication not only requires a SMART-focused strategy, but a computerized maintenance management system (CMMS) software through which multiple departments can communicate regarding asset maintenance.
+The goal of prioritizing interdepartmental communication not only requires a SMART-focused strategy, but a computerized maintenance management system (CMMS) software.
 For example, a business can set a goal to implement a CMMS within three months to help stakeholders from various departments find and share real-time updates and centralized information about key equipment.
-Its effectiveness can be measured by tracking reduced delays in equipment-related responses and enhanced coordination between all involved.
+You can measure its effectiveness by tracking reduced delays in equipment-related responses and enhanced coordination between all involved.

 How to achieve this goal: Achieving this goal is doable with training for those using the CMMS.
-Better communication keeps operational disruptions at a minimum and allows for greater collaboration between team members and departments, positively affecting the business.
+Better communication keeps operational disruptions at a minimum.
+It also allows for greater collaboration between team members and departments, positively affecting the business.

 How to achieve this goal: Progress can be measured by tracking enrollment, course completion rates and post-training evaluations.
 This goal is achievable with a structured training schedule and employee support.
 Improved training can lead to several benefits, including a boost in employee productivity, a reduction in errors and an increase in job satisfaction.